Canto degli italiani: Origins

 Mameli held Republican and Jacobin sympathies and supported the French Revolution credo liberté, égalité, fraternité.
-The text of "Il Canto degli Italiani" drew inspiration from the French national anthem, "La Marseillaise".
-For example, "Stringiamci a coorte" recalls the "La Marseillaise" verse, "Formez vos bataillons" ("Form your battalions").
+The text of "Il Canto degli italiani" drew inspiration from the French national anthem, "La Marseillaise".
+For example, "Stringiamci a coorte" recalls the "La Marseillaise" verse Formez vos bataillons ('Form your battalions').

-In the original version of the hymn, the first line of the first verse read "Hurray Italy", but Mameli changed it to "Fratelli d'Italia" almost certainly at Novaro's suggestion.
-The latter, when he received the manuscript, also added a rebellious "Si!" ("Yes!") at the end of the final refrain.
+In the original version of the text, the first line of the first verse read "Hurray Italy", but Mameli changed it to "Fratelli d'Italia", likely at Novaro's suggestion.
+Novaro, after receiving the manuscript, added a rebellious "Sì!" ('Yes!') at the end of the final refrain.